Divorce Attorney in Kerrville

 What Items Have to Be Addressed in a Divorce Order?

 When a couple decides to get a divorce, there are many items they will need to make decisions on.
 If the divorce is amicable, they may be able to negotiate on their own and reach a mutual agreement on those issues.
 In the case of a litigated divorce, it may be up to the judge to decide it for them.
+In these situations, effective courtroom advocacy becomes crucial, as being represented by an experienced attorney in the courtroom can significantly impact the outcome of the case.

 The most common items to be addressed in a divorce order include marital property division, child custody and support, and alimony or spousal support.
 In Texas, marital property is usually divided fairly and equitably, which may not always mean a 50/50 split.
 This also applies to any marital debt.
 If the couple has children together, they will need to agree on whether they will have shared custody of the child (called joint managing conservatorship in Texas) and what the parenting schedule of the non-custodial parent will look like.

 The parent that does not reside with the child for the majority of the time is often the one that may be required to make child support payments.
 The amount and frequency of child support payments are also determined as part of the divorce order.
 In some cases, one of the spouses may request alimony or spousal maintenance payments if that person can prove they cannot support themselves due to relying entirely on the other spouse’s income during the marriage.
-If spousal maintenance payments apply to a divorce, the frequency, amount, and maximum duration will also be included in the final divorce order.

 Why Should I Work With a Kerrville Divorce Attorney?

 Divorces can be complicated not just from a legal standpoint but from a personal level, too.
 Your family relationships, emotional well-being, and financial health can all be affected, so it is vital to rely on a knowledgeable professional to help you understand your rights and make the best decisions to protect your interests.
-There is no reason to try and fight it all on your own.
-Reach out to the Law Offices of S. Dylan Pearcy in Kerrville, TX, to discuss your case by calling (830) 222-8629 and scheduling a no-commitment consultation.
-We look forward to assisting you.